-My expertise includes a diverse blend of lab and cryogenics skills as well as data analysis and computer modeling.
+My expertise includes a diverse blend of spacecraft communication system design, radio frequency test, and cryogenics skills as well as data analysis and computer modeling.

 For my thesis work I integrated detector arrays into a cryogenic testbed that I co-designed, built, and maintained.
 I designed and conducted tests to characterize detector properties and wrote a Python codebase to analyze the test data.